Gaturro: The Movie: Box office

-In Mexico, however, this film was a was an enormous box-office disaster, and the worst financial loss for the economy.
-It earned $1,725,000 on its first day, for a weekend total of $6,825,000.
-This is the 22nd-worst opening of all time.
-Adjusted for inflation, considering the total net loss of money (not the profit-to-loss ratio), it was still the fourth-largest box office recession in history.
-In 2014, the Los Angeles Times listed the film as one of the most expensive box-office writedowns of all time.

 On 16 April 2015, Animation World Network has announced that Viva Pictures has picked up the distribution rights for a United States release.
-Victor Elizalde, president of Viva Pictures said, “The landscape for quality animated content is changing quickly and Imira is in leading the way by using globally recognized brands like Speed Racer and Gaturro along with visually stimulating animation."
+Victor Elizalde, president of Viva Pictures said, "The landscape for quality animated content is changing quickly and Imira is in leading the way by using globally recognized brands like Speed Racer and Gaturro along with visually stimulating animation."